Stemming the cascade, understanding genetics factors behind retinal diseases

 What is exciting about the research landscape today in retinal disease?

-[Jason] Many companies and academic centres are increasingly pursuing the development of impactful therapies in retinal disease, including conditions with limited or no treatment options – for example, GA is an advanced form of AMD that affects over 5 million people globally in the developed world, yet is still currently untreatable with no approved therapy.
+[Jason] Many companies and academic centres are increasingly pursuing the development of impactful therapies in retinal disease, including conditions with limited or no treatment options.

 Over the next decade, insights from human genetics and advances in the technology of drug development will hopefully result in bringing innovative therapies to people with vision-threatening diseases – for example, exciting research is ongoing looking at different therapeutic options for neovascular AMD, diabetic eye disease, and glaucoma; as well as development of technologies that aim to sustain treatment effect for longer periods of time.